BlackPrince163/blackPrince163/README.md

 ## I'm a Student and Developer!

-- 🔭 I successfully completed the first year of university!
+- 🔭 I successfully completed the second year of university!
 - 🌱 I’m currently learning Django and Vue
 - 🥅 2022 Goals: To become a full stack developer